 There are strict beam constraints on this canal, which has pinch points at a number of sites and is only wide enough for boats up to 6’ 10’’.
 If you would like further information about this please contact 03030 404040.

-If you would like to experience the thrill of taking your boat through Standedge Tunnel you will need to book in advance.
-For more information please see our Standedge Customer Guidelines.
+To experience the thrill of taking your boat through Standedge Tunnel you need to book in advance.
+For more information see our Standedge boating page.

 Standedge Tunnel is the longest, highest and oldest tunnel to be built in Britain - and the nearby Visitor Centre is a great place for a family day out.
-We've put together a free map and guide to Standedge Tunnel, with useful information for all the family.
+But it's not the only place to visit along this spectacluar canal.

 Direct routes from Manchester and the north-west to the waterways of East Yorkshire were proposed in the mid 18th century, but it was not until 1794 that Acts were passed for both the Huddersfield Narrow Canal and the Rochdale Canal as alternative trans-Pennine routes to the Leeds & Liverpool Canal.